-Paris Metro zones
+Step 1: Paris Metro zones

 Before you buy a Paris Metro pass, figure out which zones you’ll need access to based on your itinerary.

-The more zones you need access to, the higher the cost of the pass.
+The passes are based on zones and the more zones you need access to, the higher the cost of the pass.

-The center of Paris is Zone 1.
-Zone 1 includes most of the big tourist attractions, such as the Eiffel Tower, the Arc de Triomphe, Notre Dame Cathedral, as well as the Louvre and Musée d’Orsay.
+Central Paris is Zone 1.
+Zone 1 includes most of the big tourist attractions, such as the Eiffel Tower, Arc de Triomphe, the Louvre, and Musée d’Orsay.

-Zones 2 and 3 don’t have much in the way of tourist attractions.
-In Zone 2 is the Stade de France, the national sports stadium of France, and the Chateau de Vincennes.
+For example, in Zone 2 is the Château de Vincennes and the Stade de France, the national sports stadium of France.
 In Zone 3 is La Grande Arche de la Défense.